return42/sphkerneldoc/linux_src_doc/drivers/staging/lustre/lustre/llite/rw_c.rst

     :param pgoff_t index:
         *undescribed*

-    :param pgoff_t \*max_index:
-        *undescribed*

 .. _`ll_read_ahead_page.description`:

 Description
 -----------

+\retval +ve: page was already uptodate so it will be skipped from being added;
-\retval     +ve: page was added to \a queue.
+\retval -ve: page wasn't added to \a queue for error;

-\retval -ENOLCK: there is no extent lock for this part of a file, stop read-ahead.

-\retval  -ve, 0: page wasn't added to \a queue for other reason.
+\retval   0: page was added into \a queue for read ahead.

 ..
 This file was automatic generated / don't edit.